 *I received a free copy of Readers in Residence for review and have been compensated for my time writing this.
 These thoughts are my own and I was not required to write a positive review.
 Also, this post contains affiliate links.
 See disclosure for additional information.

-I understand the importance of a homeschool reading curriculum now that my big kid has been working through Apologia’s Readers in Residence for a few months.
+I understand the importance of a homeschool reading curriculum now that my big kid has been working through Debra Bell’s Readers in Residence for a few months.
+(You may know her from her work with Apologia.)
 I’m seeing firsthand the difference between a child who reads and a child who fully comprehends what he reads.

 Readers in Residence: Homeschool Reading Curriculum from Apologia

 You may be as surprised as I was when I first learned of Readers in Residence.
 I mean, when Apologia pops up in a game of word association, I generally think of science resources like this free Eclipse Activity e-Book, but not language arts.

 I’m learning there’s more to Apologia than science and worldview.
 Instead, Apologia is helping homeschoolers do more than read for the sake of reading fluently.
 Apologia is helping raise analytical readers who know how to read between the lines and put all the pieces in place.

 Readers in Residence Overview